The galaxy counterpart and environment of the dusty Damped Lyman-alpha Absorber at z=2.226 towards Q1218+0832: Results

 \subsection{The DLA galaxy counterpart}

 In Fig.~\ref{fig:DLAregion} we show a 32$\times$32 arcsec$^2$ around Q\,1218$+$0832 from our NOT imaging.
 The quasar is completely absent in the narrow-band image.
-A few nearby sources are detected in the narrow-band and broad-band images.
+A few nearby sources were detected in the narrow-band and broad-band images.
 Fig.~\ref{fig:DLAhstNB} shows a 15$\times$15 arcsec$^2$ zoom in on the region around Q\,1218$+$0832 from the HST F814W image with the NB391\_7 data overlaid as contours.
-Note that some of the weak contours from the NB391\_7 image south of the quasar overlap with sources detected in the HST image.
+Some of the weak contours from the NB391\_7 image south of the quasar overlap with sources detected in the HST image.
 We need deeper narrow-band observations to establish if any of these sources are Lyman-$\alpha$ emitters at $z=2.2261$.

-In order to search for continuum emission from the galaxy counterpart of the DLA at a small impact parameter we also attempted PSF subtraction in the HST image.
-We use GALFIT \citep{Peng2010} to fit and subtract a PSF defined by an unsaturated star in the field.
-In Fig.~\ref{fig:psfsub} we compare the result of the PSF-subtraction for Q\,1218$+$0832 with the results for a nearby star at RA(J2000.0) = 12:18:25.9, Dec(J2000.0)=$+$08:32:27.0 that is about 50\% brighter than Q\,1218$+$0832.
-This comparison allows us to gauge the size of the systematic PSF-subtraction residuals.
+In order to search for continuum emission from the galaxy counterpart of the DLA at a small impact parameter, we also attempted PSF subtraction in the HST image.
+We used GALFIT \citep{Peng2010} to fit and subtract a PSF defined by an unsaturated star in the field.
+In Fig.~\ref{fig:psfsub} we compare the result of the PSF subtraction for Q\,1218$+$0832 with the results for a nearby star at RA(J2000.0) = 12:18:25.9, Dec(J2000.0)=$+$08:32:27.0 that is about 50\% brighter than Q\,1218$+$0832.
+This comparison allowed us to gauge the size of the systematic PSF-subtraction residuals.
 There is no convincing emission detected down to an impact parameter of about 0.3 arcsec (2.5 proper kpc at $z=2.2261$).
-At smaller impact parameters, the PSF-subtraction introduces substantial systematic errors, making it difficult to differentiate between PSF-subtraction residuals and potential genuine signals originating from the DLA galaxy and/or the quasar host galaxy.
+At smaller impact parameters, the PSF subtraction introduces substantial systematic errors, making it difficult to differentiate between PSF-subtraction residuals and potential genuine signals originating from the DLA galaxy and/or the quasar host galaxy.

-\subsection{Lyman-$\alpha$ Emitters in the field}
+\subsection{Lyman-$\alpha$ emitters in the field}

-Although we cannot derive a precise flux calibration of the NB391\_7 image, we can still identify objects with strong excess or a strong deficit of flux in the narrow-band using the colour-colour diagrams as described in, e.g., \citet{MW1993,Fynbo1999,Fynbo2002}.
+Although we could not derive a precise flux calibration of the NB391\_7 image, we could still identify objects with a strong excess or a strong deficit of flux in the narrow band using the colour-colour diagrams as described in, for example, \citet{MW1993,Fynbo1999}, and \citet{Fynbo2002}.